-Capital Market: Senate receives 3 bills from SEC - Nigeria Today
+Capital Market: Senate Receives 3 Bills From SEC - Nigeria Today

 He said the Bills when passed into law would help boost investment in the country and thus create jobs for Nigerians.

 He said: “First of all, I remember attending the conference that was organised last year.
-It was an effort done by our former colleague, Isiaka Adeleke and also his Vice, Foster Ogola.
+It was an effort done by our former colleague, Senator Isiaka Adeleke and also his Vice, Senator Foster Ogola.

 “I remembered we all commended the Conference and I challenged the SEC that time that they should from the conference come up with areas that they felt we need to review that will make a lot of difference in the area of investment and also to deepen our capital market.